knudayraj/knudayraj/README.md

 - 🕸 I love to learn new things and solve new problems everyday.
-- 💮 Passionate about developing webpages & learning new things.
+- 💮 Passionate about developing webpages & learning new technologies.
 - 🌱 Learning more technologies that go into building Full Stack Applications.

 **🛠 Tech Stack**